Best burglar alarm brands: Burglar alarms and home security Home CCTV

 If you’re thinking of getting a home CCTV system for the outside of your property, you must comply with privacy laws.
 This means making sure that your cameras aren’t pointed at public space or other people’s houses or gardens.

-It’s a good idea to discuss any CCTV plans with your neighbours first – some Which? members told us that they share a system with their neighbours, which might be one way to cut down on costs.
+It’s a good idea to discuss any CCTV plans with your neighbours first – some Which? members told us that they share a system with their neighbours, which might be one way to cut costs.